-- 360 Degrees, 304 units at the southeast corner of East Peakview Avenue and South Syracuse Street in Centennial by Forestar Group. - Alta Cherry Hills, 306 units at 3650 South Broadway in Englewood by Wood Partners. - Amberley Heights, 96 units on Taliesin Lane east of Inverness Drive West in Inverness by Metropolitan Homes. - AMLI Dry Creek, 257 units at 7441 South Clinton Street in unincorporated Arapahoe County near the RTD Dry Creek light rail station by AMLI Residential. - Fox Run Lofts, 116 units at 7386 South Blackhawk Street in Centennial by Hampton Partners Holdings.
-This is the second phase of a condominium project now being developed as apartments. - Kent Place Residences, 300 units at the northwest corner of South University Boulevard and West Hampden Avenue in Englewood by Forum Real Estate Group. - Meadows @ Platte Valley, 250 units at 4535 West Mineral Avenue in Littleton by Evergreen Development. - Solana @ Cherry Creek, 341 units at 801 South Cherry Street in Glendale by MKS Residential.
-A fire early in construction destroyed most of the buildings but construction has since resumed.
+• 360 Degrees, 304 units at the southeast corner of East Peakview Avenue and South

-- Viridian, 227 units on East Arizona Place at South Joliet Street in Aurora by Post Investment Group. - Watermark @ Southlands, 300 units at the southeast corner of East Orchard Road and South Aurora Parkway in southeast Aurora by Watermark Residential.
+- Syracuse Street in Centennial by Forestar Group. - Alta Cherry Hills, 306 units at 3650 South Broadway in Englewood by Wood Partners. - Amberley Heights, 96 units on Taliesin Lane east of Inverness Drive West in Inverness by Metropolitan Homes. - AMLI Dry Creek, 257 units at 7441 South Clinton Street in unincorporated Arapahoe County near the RTD Dry Creek light rail station by AMLI Residential. - Kent Place Residences, 300 units at the northwest corner of South University Boulevard and West Hampden Avenue in Englewood by Forum Real Estate Group. - Outlook Littleton, 250 units at 4535 West Mineral Avenue in Littleton by Evergreen Development. - Solana @ Cherry Creek, 341 units at 801 South Cherry Street in Glendale by MKS Residential. - Traditions @ Englewood, 180 units of independent senior housing at 3500 South Sherman Street in Englewood by Inland Colorado LLC. - Watermark @ Southlands, 300 units at the southeast corner of East Orchard Road and South Aurora Parkway in southeast Aurora by Watermark Residential.